stevecarrea/bigdata_taxi_airquality/README.md

 #### Hadoop Streaming Program

 The program uses data from all NYC taxi trips taken between 2010 through 2013, hourly measurements of pollutants from three air quality monitors in NYC, and hourly weather data from a monitor in Central Park.
 This data is sent to mappers as explained below.
 The final output from the reducer consists of aggregated values for average taxi speed and air pollution measurements in order to calculate correlation coefficients between average taxi speed and air pollution on a daily basis.
 It also consists of relevant weather conditions for each day.
-This is explained further below.